yuchenakaleslie/yuchenakaleslie.github.io/_posts/2023-6-16-uncertainty-decomposition.md

 ### Probabilistic noise estimation

 Most likely the real world data contain noise.
-Without losing generality, consider a regression problem with gaussian noise, see Eq.~(\ref{eq:gaussian_likehood}), it is desired to account for the variance of the conditional distribution given the feature vector, which represents the \textit{aleatoric} uncertainty.
+Without losing generality, consider a regression problem with gaussian noise, it is desired to account for the variance of the conditional distribution given the feature vector, which represents the *aleatoric* uncertainty.
 That is, to estimate the second moment (variance) of the target conditional distribution in addition to the usual estimation of the first moment (mean).
 Note that such uncertainty is irreducible even with increasing data samples as the underlying data collection/measurement process is still noisy, which merely leads to increased number of noisy data.
-Especially, efforts are pursued for modelling the input-dependent variance (\textit{\textit{i.e.}} heteroscedastic noise).
+Especially, efforts are pursued for modelling the input-dependent variance *heteroscedastic noise*.
 A unified structure of a neural network model, where two output units are separately mapped to the mean and variance through independent sets of weights, is constructed to simutaneously estimate the conditional distribution.
-Under the Gaussian noise assumption, the loss objective (\textit{\textit{i.e.}} negative log likelihood NLL) is given as \cite{nix1994estimating}:
+Under the Gaussian noise assumption, the loss objective (*negative log likelihood NLL*) is given as:

 \begin{equation}
 	- \log p(y_{i} | \mathbf{x}_{i}) = \frac{\log \sigma^2(\mathbf{x}_{i})}{2} + \frac{(y_{i} - f_{\omega}(\mathbf{x}_{i}))^2}{2 \sigma^2(\mathbf{x}_{i})} + \frac{\log 2 \pi}{2}